lowercraft/academic-website/content/authors/admin/_index.md

 - Visitors
 ---

-Martin Hanker is a PhD student of History and Cultures of Asian and African Countries at the Institute of Asian Studies, Charles University, where he previously graduated with honours in Tibetan Studies (2018).
-His work focuses on the role of contemporary Tibetan popular and folk music within the broader framework of socio-cultural life; namely the innovation in poetical expression and the concepts of 'authenticity' and 'place/space' in the youths' identity (as part of the 'Tibetanness').
-In his dissertation, he explores the (sub-)culture of Tibetan hip-hop through the combined perspectives of anthropology and philology.
-Besides, as follow-up research stemming from his MA thesis, Martin also investigates a corpus of Tibetan craniological manuals.
+I am a PhD student of History and Cultures of Asian and African Countries at the Institute of Asian Studies, Charles University, where I previously graduated with honours in Tibetan Studies (2018).
+My work focuses on the role of contemporary Tibetan popular and folk music within the broader framework of socio-cultural life.
+Firstly, I am interested in the lyrics – the innovation of the poetical tools in use and, secondly, the role of the 'authenticity' and 'place/space' concepts in youths' identity and its relation to the overarching theme of 'Tibetanness'.
+Thus, in my dissertation I explore the (sub-)culture of Tibetan hip-hop through the combined perspectives of anthropology and philology.
+Besides, as follow-up research stemming from my MA thesis, I also investigate a corpus of Tibetan craniological manuals which brought my attention to the use of digital tools in humanitites.
 <details><summary>Read more</summary>

 <p>